GoogleCloudPlatform/emblem/website/README.md

 ### Running

-To run the website, use the `flask run` command.
+To run the website locally, use the `flask run` command.
 By default, the website will run on port `8080`.